 To reduce your liability risk, keep your walkway clear of ice and snow so that guests are less likely to slip and injure themselves.
 Keep your pet confined so that it can’t hurt anyone delivering packages to your home.

 At your holiday party and you punch a guest -- NOT COVERED.

 Your homeowners liability coverage won’t protect you if you intend to hurt somebody.
 Also be aware that most states have laws that allow social hosts to be held liable if a guest drinks too much, gets in an accident and injures others.
 Homeowners insurance usually provides some liquor liability coverage, according to I.I.I., but it might not be enough to cover an adverse judgment.
-Regardless, hosts should ensure that their guests don’t consume too much alcohol and encourage the use of designated drivers or taxis.
+Regardless, hosts should ensure that their guests don’t consume too much alcohol and encourage the use of designated drivers, taxis and Ubers.